oriolcervello/GNSS-REFLECTOMETRY-PROCESSING/datafiles/examples_in_float/ReadMe.md

-Instructions to read float files will be added.
+Instructions to read files of data in float will be added.

 This are files of example: